codetheweb/tuyapi/docs/SETUP.md

+**YMMV**: Tuya likes to change their website frequently and the below instructions may be slightly out of date.
+If something looks wrong, please open a new issue.

 All methods below require you to install the CLI tool before proceeding.

 Install it by running `npm i @tuyapi/cli -g`.
 If it returns an error, you may need to prefix the command with `sudo`.
 (Tip: using `sudo` to install global packages is not considered best practice.
 See [this NPM article](https://docs.npmjs.com/getting-started/fixing-npm-permissions) for some help.)